opf/openproject/docs/faq/README.md

 In many companies it makes sense to structure your project tree according to your departments (i.e. one parent project for each department with projects for each topic or client underneath).

+### What syntax is used to enter text in meetings?

+It’s the same as for all wiki pages: Textile.
+See Wiki’s FAQ for further help.

+### How can I add my notes to the agenda?

+Below the general meeting information which comprise date, time and place you see the agenda.
+You have several options, the left-most allows you to close the agenda, which is to be done after the meeting in order to create the meeting minutes.
+One to the left, you can edit the agenda and add your notes.
+If you are done click save.

+### How can I send the agenda to the invitees?

+You can send the agenda or respectively the minutes to all invited project members, by clicking send agenda for review.

+### What happens if I close an agenda?

+The close button will re-open the agenda for editing, but if you click save, the agenda will be saved as the meeting minutes.
+It was designed to be used during or after the meeting

+### How can I reference work packages?

+You can reference work packages typing #issue_number .
+For a more detailed description see Referencing issues.

 ### Is there an architecture diagram for OpenProject?

 A (very rough) diagram can be found on https://www.openproject.org/hosting/.